Iamouma/HNG-12/README.md

-# **HNG12 BACKEND**

-## **Overview**
-The **HNG12 Backend Internship** is a structured program designed to help developers improve their backend development skills through practical tasks.
-This repository documents the progress and implementation of various backend-related tasks as part of the internship program.

-The first task in this program required the development of a **public API** that returns basic information, including the developer's registered email, the current datetime in **ISO 8601 format**, and a GitHub repository URL containing the project's source code.
-The API is implemented in **Node.js (Express.js)**.

----

-## **STAGE-0 - Public API Development**

 Project Overview
 This is a simple public API developed for the HNG12 Stage 0 Backend Task.
 The API returns basic information, including: